- Medium-firm feel

 Tempur-Pedic, Inc. was founded in 1992 and merged with Sealy Corporation in 2012 to form Tempur-Sealy International (now Somnigroup International).
 The conglomerate owns other sleep brands like Mattress Firm, Dreams, and Sova.

 Tempur-Pedic is a popular memory foam mattress brand.
-But before you buy, read our Tempur-Pedic mattress reviews.
+Read our Tempur-Pedic mattress reviews to learn more about this popular memory foam mattress brand.
 We provide third-party engineer testing results and other insights to help you make an informed decision.

 Pros | Cons |